iqm-finland/qiskit-on-iqm/docs/user_guide.rst

-Under the hood the Qiskit transpiler uses the :class:`.IQMDefaultSchedulingPlugin` plugin that automatically adapts the transpiled circuit to the IQM backend.
+Under the hood the Qiskit transpiler uses the :class:`.IQMDefaultSchedulingPlugin` plugin that automatically adapts the transpiled circuit to the IQMBackend.
 In particular,

 * if ``optimization_level > 0``, the plugin will use the :class:`.IQMOptimizeSingleQubitGates`
   pass to optimize single-qubit gates, and